Anchal293/To-Do-List/README.md

 # 📝 To-Do List App

-A simple and responsive To-Do List web app built using React (or HTML/CSS/JS, jo bhi use kiya ho).
-You can add, delete, and mark tasks as complete.
+A simple and responsive To-Do List web app built using React You can add, delete, and mark tasks as complete.

 ## ✨ Features